nuclio/nuclio/docs/reference/nuctl/nuctl.md

 To install `nuctl`, simply visit the Nuclio [releases page](https://github.com/nuclio/nuclio/releases) and download the appropriate CLI binary for your environment (for example, **nuctl-&lt;version&gt;-darwin-amd64** for a machine running macOS).

-You can use the following command to download the latest `nuctl` release:
+You can use the following script to download the latest `nuctl` release:
 ```sh
 mkdir -p $HOME/bin
 cd $HOME/bin